 Type of transaction Under normal circumstances The principal amount of the sub-

-Type of nansaenen it is generally expected that fund's assets that can be subject to
+it is generally expected that fund's assets that can be subject to

-the principal amount of such transactions will not exceed a the transaction may represent up to a maximum of the proportion of the
+the principal amount of such the transaction may represent up to

+transactions will not exceed a a maximum of the proportion of the

 proportion of the sub-fund's sub-fund's Net Asset Value indicated

 Net Asset Value indicated below.

 below.
 In certain

-circumstances this proportion may be higher within the limit
+circumstances this proportion

+may be higher within the limit

 of the maximum of the

 proportion of the sub-fund's

 Net Asset Value indicated in

 the right-hand column.

 Securities lending 15% 30%